Sat, 23 May 2026

-The Hong Kong Green Building Council celebrated this achievement during the Zero-Carbon-Ready Building Certificate Presentation Ceremony on 26 November, during which 35 certificates were issued, highlighting the growing industry commitment to carbon reduction.
+The Hong Kong Green Building Council has reached and achievement of certifying 100 zero-carbon-ready buildings, which the council celebrated during the Zero-Carbon-Ready Building Certificate Presentation Ceremony on 26 November, during which 35 certificates were issued, highlighting the growing industry commitment to carbon reduction.

 Zero-Carbon-Ready Building